House sitting help and animal care in Pahoa, Hawaii, USA

 Description

 We are a homeschooling family.
 Our kiddos are super sweet and just wonderful (no bias!)
 We love living as creatures in God's beautiful jungle here in Puna on the big island.
-We enjoy music, singing, community, cooking (and baking of course), natural health, Lego creations, reading good living literature, ocean play, working outside and meeting new people- to name a few!
+We enjoy music, singing, community, cooking and baking, natural health, Lego creations, reading good living literature, ocean play, working outside and meeting new people- to name a few!

 • Types of help and learning opportunities